ryanipark/ryanipark/README.md

 # Ryan Park
  Hello!
-I am an undergrad at Northern Illinois University, I am majoring in  computer science with an emphasis in Software Development.
+I am a graduate from Northern Illinois University, where I received my undergrad in Computer Science with an emphasis in software development.
 Some of my  interests include video games, foreign cars, and time outdoors.
 I am  currently located in the northwest suburbs of Chicago.
 Feel free to contact me!